ChameleonCloud/docs/source/user/federation.rst

 - **"An account with this email already exists" / repeated login loops**:
-  This almost always means you have two separate Globus identities (for example, a Google sign-in and an institutional SSO login) that resolve to two different Chameleon accounts, rather than a single duplicated account.
+  This almost always means you have two separate Globus identities (for example, a Google sign-in and an institutional SSO login) pointing at two different Chameleon accounts.
+Follow the :ref:`Account linking
-  To fix it, log out of Globus entirely, go to your `Globus identity settings <https://app.globus.org/settings/identities>`_, and link the two identities together so they resolve to one Globus account.
-Then try logging in to Chameleon again.
-If the accounts still won't merge, contact our :doc:`Help Desk <help>` and ask staff to relink them manually.
+  <federation-account-linking>` steps above to link them into one.
+If two
+  accounts still won't merge afterward, contact our :doc:`Help Desk <help>` and ask staff to merge them manually.

 - **Prompted for a username and password**: Federated accounts never have a separate Chameleon password to reset — there's nothing behind that screen.
-  If you land on a username/password prompt instead of your institution's login page, it's a sign that your Globus identities aren't linked together (see above), not a forgotten credential.
-Resetting a password will not fix this.
+  Landing here instead of your institution's login page is a symptom of the same unlinked-identity issue above, not a forgotten credential; resetting a password will not fix it.

 - **"Account is disabled, contact your administrator"**: This means your account was automatically locked out after repeated failed login or